jules2689/dotfiles/README.md

 1. Will install brew and brew cask.
 2. Will install packages and casks
-3. Will install Rbenv and Ruby 2.2.2
+3. Will install Chruby, Ruby Install, and Ruby 2.3.1
 4. Create a `.ssh` directory and generates a private/public keypair.
 This also copies the public key to the clipboard.
 5. Runs `install.sh` to setup bash profiles